Close

 • F-1 Student Visa: A non-immigrant visa that allows international students to enter the United States to study full-time at an accredited institution.
 F-1 Visa holders must be enrolled in a program or course of study that culminates in a degree, diploma, or certificate and the school of attendance must be authorized by the U.S. government to accept international students.

 • Free Application for Federal Student Aid (FAFSA): The official form students who are U.S. citizens or eligible non-citizens complete to be eligible for federal student aid such as federal grants, work-study funds, and loans.
-In addition, many states and colleges use FAFSA information to determine your eligibility for state and school aid.
+In addition, many states and colleges use FAFSA information to determine eligibility for state and school aid.

 • Good Standing: A student who is academically eligible to continue their studies without restrictions.